AravindChandrappa/Terraform-Blog/README.md

         }*/
     }
 }

-updated main.tf file with postgres installation code
+updated main.tf file with postgres installation code new one